 - Were you provided with, or advised what personal safety and protective equipment you should have to complete your job safely?
 If the answer is no, your employer could be liable for your injury.

-- Did your employer adequately maintain equipment and service machines?
+- Did your employer allow you to work with faulty equipment?
 Did they ensure that safety guards and mechanisms worked?

-- Were you advised how to report accidents and how to access the accident book?
+- Were you advised how to report injuries and how to access the accident book?